A peek inside Nellysford's new Tobacco & Vape (and more) shop

 CBD stands for cannabidiol, a chemical found in the resinous flower of cannabis.
 Harvard Medical School and the Mayo Clinic have some things to say about it, along with considerable cautions.

-Several entrepreneurs across the state are opening these types of shops because they expect Virginia to soon follow the lead of many other states and legalize retail sales of cannabis.
+CBD are not new, but entrepreneurs across the state are opening more of these types of shops because they expect Virginia to soon follow the lead of 23 other states and legalize retail sales of cannabis (and tax it.)

 “For now, cannabis in the commonwealth remains in limbo: it’s legal to possess, illegal to buy,” the Virginia Mercury noted.

-Some don’t like what’s legal now and would like to keep current laws more or less as they are.
+Some don’t like what’s legal now and would at least like to keep current laws more or less as they are.

 “If we cannot manage or enforce the existing gray market, how do we expect to properly regulate a fully legal retail cannabis market?
 It is clear that any efforts to legalize recreational cannabis will only further burden our enforcement agencies while also endangering public health in the process,” Virginia House Member Wendall Walker of Lynchburg told Cardinal News.